xLightsSequencer/xLights/README.txt

-   -- bug (dkulp)   Don't crash if polyline is set to singlechannel and start at right -- bug (keithsw) Fix #612 ... missing effect settings scroll bars -- enh (keithsw) Optimise logging in render loop ... means you cant turn on logging -- bug (chrisD)  Avoid crash if pasted data is empty -- bug (chrisD)  Fix github issue #709 "Fire effect height textbox entry" -- enh (keithsw) fixed change the link button image and hover text in the Setup screen #342 -- bug (dkulp)   Make sure picture effect is re-initted at start of effect -- bug (dkulp)   Fix crash on toggle strands when clicked on a strand instead of model
+   -- bug (dkulp)   Don't crash if polyline is set to singlechannel and start at right -- bug (keithsw) Fix #612 ... missing effect settings scroll bars -- enh (keithsw) Optimise logging in render loop ... means you cant turn on logging -- bug (cjd)  Avoid crash if pasted data is empty -- bug (cjd)  Fix github issue #709 "Fire effect height textbox entry" -- enh (keithsw) fixed change the link button image and hover text in the Setup screen #342 -- bug (dkulp)   Make sure picture effect is re-initted at start of effect -- bug (dkulp)   Fix crash on toggle strands when clicked on a strand instead of model